ProfessorKazarinoff/django-schedule/README.md

 # django-schedule

-A hobby project to create a django website that holds faculty door schedules.
+A hobby project to create a Django website that holds faculty door schedules.